-This cavatappi mac and cheese recipe is the only baked macaroni and cheese recipe you will ever need.
-And I know that’s a bold thing to say.
+This cavatappi mac and cheese recipe is the ultimate in comfort food.
+It’s also the only baked macaroni and cheese recipe you will ever need.
+And I know those are bold things to say.

-I didn’t know what I was missing until I tried Edouardo Jordan’s recipe for macaroni and cheese.
-I had always made my cavatappi mac and cheese like a lasagna, following the “bake until bubbly” method.
+This recipe is adapted from Edouardo Jordan’s recipe for macaroni and cheese.
+I had always made mac and cheese like lasagna, following the “bake until bubbly” method.
 It always resulted in a dry mac and cheese.

-I’ve made a few edits to that original.
-The first is to use gruyere, a Swiss-type cheese, instead of the camembert.
-No one in my family except for me likes stinky cheeses.
-If you like stinky cheese, I would recommend trying the camembert.
+The first adaptation is to use gruyere, a Swiss-type cheese, instead of camembert.
+If you like stinky cheese, I would recommend some camembert.

 The second edit was to make it easier.
 Everyone wants their lives a bit easier.

-You can save time by using the food processor to shred all of that cheese.
-A pound of cheese in total.
-It’s not important to only have have cheddar and gruyere in the cheese sauce and only cheddar and Parmesan on top of the casserole.
+You can save time by using the food processor to shred the pound of cheese.
+It’s not important to only have cheddar and gruyere in the cheese sauce and only cheddar and Parmesan on top of the noodles.
 Just shred all of the cheese together.